bensutherland/amplitools/README.md

 ## 03. Population genetic analysis example ##
-Follow the interactive script or adapt similar steps to filter and analyze your genepop as shown in
+You can now use the genepop created above, or the genind from (02), to analyze your data in simple_pop_stats or elsewhere.
+For example, follow the interactive script or adapt similar steps to filter and analyze your genepop as shown in:
 `ms_amplicon_panel/01_scripts/sps_popgen_analysis.R`